airbop/airbop-simple-jar/README.md

-AirBop-simple-jar ALPHA
+AirBop-simple-jar BETA
 =================

-WARNING: This is in the ALPHA stage so use at your own risk.
+WARNING: This is in the BETA stage so use at your own risk.
 There will be bugs.

 This is a simple jar to make adding AirBop to your app much easier.